 Any child residing in Miami-Dade County is eligible for admission to our program.
-For the 2010-2011 academic year we offer Kindergarten through 11th grade.
-Next year, we are going to offer a full K-12 program.
+We offer Pre-Kindergarten through 12th grade programs.

 A charter is a written agreement.
 One of the best known charters dates back to 1215, when the Magna Carta was signed to guarantee the English certain freedoms.
 The foundation of the United Nations is outlined in a 1945 charter.